Aditzadok/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive-Adi-test.md

 ## Summarize by scalar values

-You can use scalar (numeric, time, or interval) values in the `by` clause, but you'll want to put the values into bins by using the [bin()](./bin-function.md) function:
+To summarize by scalar (numeric, time, or interval) values in the `by` clause, use the [bin()](./bin-function.md) function.
+This will group a scattered set of values into smaller sets of specific values.

+* *Syntax note*: Bin() is the same as the floor() function in many languages.

+To reduce all the timestamps to intervals of one day:

 <!-- csl: https://help.kusto.windows.net/Samples -->
 ```kusto